jackyzha0/quartz/content/technical knowledge.md

 ---
-title: techne
+title: Techne
 ---
-Techne is the knowledge
+Techne is the knowledge of technology.